Skip to main content

 info

-See the SDK specific docs of your desired platform for how to use custom cache implementations.
+See the SDK specific docs for your desired platform to learn how to use custom cache implementations.

 Offline mode

-ConfigCat SDKs has the capability to go offline.
-In offline mode they work only from the configured cache and never communicate with ConfigCat over HTTP.
+ConfigCat SDKs have the capability to go offline.
+In offline mode, they work only from the configured cache and never communicate with ConfigCat over HTTP.

 This allows you to set up a centralized cache that only one online ConfigCat SDK writes, but serves many offline ones.